Ben Kerner

-Ben Kerner (November 18, 1913 – November 22, 2000) was an American professional basketball owner.
+Ben Kerner (June 9, 1913 – November 22, 2000) was an American professional basketball owner.
 He was the co-founder and owner of the St. Louis Hawks of the National Basketball Association, the present-day Atlanta Hawks.
 In 1946, Kerner co–founded with Leo Ferris a professional team in Buffalo, New York.
 The team then moved to become the Tri-Cities Blackhawks after a few games.
-Kerner moved the franchise from Moline, Illinois to Milwaukee in 1951 and to St. Louis in 1955.
+Kerner moved the franchise from Moline, Illinois, to Milwaukee in 1951 and to St. Louis in 1955.
 His 1958 St. Louis Hawks won the NBA Championship.

-Notable transactions
+Ownership of the Hawks

 In 1946, along with business partner Leo Ferris, Kerner founded a professional team in Buffalo, New York.
 After a few games in Buffalo, the franchise relocated to Moline, Illinois, where the team began play as the Tri-Cities Blackhawks.
 Kerner served as both owner and general manager.
+The team played at Wharton Field House in Moline, Illinois.
+The facility is still in use today and is located at 1800 20th Avenue, Moline.

 During the 1946–47 season, Ferris and Kerner added Pop Gates to the Buffalo/Tri-Cities team.
 Gates finished second on the team in scoring, behind 1948 NBL MVP Don Otten.
 A Naismith Memorial Basketball Hall of Fame player, Gates was a factor in integrating the league and the first African–American coach in a major league when he coached the 1948 Dayton Rens.

 In 1949, Kerner hired eventual Naismith Hall of Fame coach Red Auerbach as coach of the Tri-Cities Blackhawks.
 The 1949–50 Blackhawks were 28–29 when Auerbach quit after discovering Kerner had traded a player without consulting him.
 Auerbach became coach the Boston Celtics for the 1950–51 season and won nine NBA championships with the Celtics, facing off with Kerner owned teams in the NBA Finals on multiple occasions.

-In the 1950 NBA Draft, Kerner drafted Naismith Hall of Fame player Bob Cousy with the fourth overall selection.
-Kerner eventually traded Cousy to the Chicago Stags without playing a fame for the Tri-Cities.
+In the 1950 NBA draft, Kerner drafted Naismith Hall of Fame player Bob Cousy with the fourth overall selection.
+Kerner eventually traded Cousy to the Chicago Stags without playing a game for the Tri-Cities.
 Cousy, reportedly unhappy to go to a small-town area, wanted $10,000 to sign with the Blackhawks.
-Kerner countered with $6,000 before trading him to the Stags on May 21, 1950 for Frankie Brian.
+Kerner countered with $6,000 before trading him to the Stags on May 21, 1950, for Frankie Brian.
 Cousy never played for Chicago and landed in Boston, playing for Auerbach after the Stags folded.
 Cousy played in 13 consecutive All-Star games and won six NBA Championships with the Celtics.